- Microsoft Excel is one of the most widely used tools for data analysis

 - Alt+F1: Creates a chart based on selected data set.

 - Ctrl+Shift+L: Activate auto filter to data table

-- Alt+Down Arrow: To open the drop down menu of autofilter.
-To use this shortcut:
+- Alt+Down Arrow: To open the drop-down menu of auto filter

 - Alt+D+S: To sort the data set